monstermichl/ninja-bear/README.md

 # -----------------------------------------------------------------------------
 # This sections defines the available transformers and distributors.
 They are
 # are used if property values need to be transformed before they get written
-# or if specific language configs shall be distributed.
+# or if specific language constants shall be distributed.
 To use a transformer
 # and/or a distributor, its alias needs to be used in the language section
 # (refer to c-example).
 # -----------------------------------------------------------------------------